-\paragraph{}{\textbf{Cosmic rays.}} We include CR pressure, $\Pcr$, in the initial conditions as a constant fraction of the gas pressure, $\Pth$, in every computational cell, characterized by the parameter $\Xcr=\Pcr/\Pth$.
+\paragraph{Cosmic rays} We include CR pressure, $\Pcr$, in the initial conditions as a constant fraction of the gas pressure, $\Pth$, in every computational cell, characterised by the parameter $\Xcr=\Pcr/\Pth$.
 Introducing this additional non-thermal pressure modifies the isocooling density profile compared to a setup without CRs.
 Specifically, the non-thermal pressure gradient necessitates an adjustment in the gravitational force to maintain equilibrium, resulting in an atmosphere with a higher mass content.
 Figure~\ref{fig:densityprofiles} shows the resulting initial density profiles for various choices of $\Xcrinit$.
-We explore a range of initial values for $\Xcrinit$ spanning $0$, $0.03$, $0.3$, $3$, and $30$ to characterize different CGM environments, ranging from purely thermal to slightly CR-supported to strongly CR-dominated atmospheres.
+We explore a range of initial values for $\Xcrinit$ spanning $0$, $0.03$, $0.3$, $3$, and $30$ to characterise different CGM environments, ranging from purely thermal to slightly CR-supported to strongly CR-dominated atmospheres.
 For runs modelling CR transport by pure diffusion, we vary the constant CR diffusion coefficient, $\kappa_0$, to simulate slow ($3\times10^{27}\,\unitKappa$), moderate ($3\times10^{28}\,\unitKappa$), and fast ($3\times10^{29}\,\unitKappa$) diffusion rates.
-In simulations employing the 2-moment approach for CR transport, CRs initially stream along the magnetic field at the Alfv\'en speed, $\vA$, characterized by the initial CR flux density, $\fcr=\vA(\ecr+\Pcr)$.
-We initialize the energy density of Alfv\'en waves with $\varepsilon_\mathrm{a}=10^{-3}\ecr$.
+In simulations employing the two-moment approach for CR transport, CRs initially stream along the magnetic field at the Alfv\'en speed, $\vA$, characterised by the initial CR flux density, $\fcr=\vA(\ecr+\Pcr)$.
+We initialise the energy density of Alfv\'en waves with $\varepsilon_\mathrm{a}=10^{-3}\ecr$.

-\paragraph{}{\textbf{Numerical values.}} In the midplane of our simulation box, we initialize the values for gas density and temperature with $\rho_0=2\times10^{-27}\,\unitRho$ and $T_0=10^6\,\unitT$, respectively.
-These parameters in combination with the isocooling condition yield a global cooling time for the gas of $\tcool\approx108\,\mathrm{Myr}$.
+\paragraph{Numerical values} In the midplane of our simulation box, we initialised the values for gas density and temperature with $\rho_0=2\times10^{-27}\,\unitRho$ and $T_0=10^6\,\unitT$, respectively.
+These parameters in combination with the isocooling condition yielded a global cooling time for the gas of $\tcool\approx108\,\mathrm{Myr}$.
 Given our fiducial ratio of cooling time to free-fall time, $\tau=0.3$, we derive a scale height of $H=30.11\,\mathrm{kpc}$.
-We summarize the parameters for the different simulations in Table~\ref{tab:simulations}.
+We summarise the parameters for the different simulations in Table~\ref{tab:simulations}.